chovanecm/ftp2webdav/README.md

 ### Supported operations

-ftp2webdav supports browsing of directories, deleting files, uploading files, and perhaps more.
-Not all FTP commands are supported, though.
+ftp2webdav supports directory listing, creating directories,  downloading, uploading, deleting and renaming.
+Other FTP or WebDAV commands, such as chmod, lock acquiring or file timestamp modifications are not implemented and will most likely fail.

 Tested with Microsoft IIS WebDAV server.